SwiftERM Hyper-personalisation for ecommerce email marketing

 Why they’re winning

 The brand’s tagline is “Clinical formulations with integrity”.
-The Ordinary was able to disrupt the market by staying away from hyped up beauty trends and deceitful marketing copy.
+The Ordinary was able to disrupt the market by staying away from hyped-up beauty trends and deceitful marketing copy.
 They concentrate on keeping product costs low, so they don’t spend money on product and package design, nor marketing.
 Some would argue that this in itself is a marketing strategy.

 Marketing to the educated customer

-The Ordinary embrace the concept of marketing to the educated customer.
+The Ordinary embraces the concept of marketing to the educated customer.
 Instead of hyping up beauty claims to sell their products, they rely on full transparency.
 The product name itself is the name of the active ingredients it contains, like their top-selling Niacinamide 10% + Zinc 1%.

 Not everyone understands what those ingredients are, but customers nowadays do a lot of research before buying a skincare product.
 In the digital era, customers can Google ingredients, read product reviews, watch YouTube videos and turn to their preferred beauty influencers for information.
 The Ordinary also offers comprehensive guides on their website to help you find your best skincare regime as well as lengthy information captioning their social media posts.